The Norwegian Primary Care Research Network

 - Follow-up of the general practitioners.

-- Compensation for the general practitioners for their time contributed to the projects, provided that it is the kind of study where the general practitioners will identify and invite potential candidates to participate in the study.
-If the study requires inclusion by physical attendance/follow-up/testing at the general practitioner’s office, there will be estimated a cost for the time allocated for this.
+- Compensation for the general practitioners for their time contributed to the projects, provided that it is the kind of project where the general practitioners will identify and invite potential candidates to participate in the project.
+If the project requires inclusion by physical attendance/follow-up/testing at the general practitioner’s office, there will be estimated a cost for the time allocated for this.

 - Management and modifications of the infrastructure PraksisNett, so that the research project can be conducted in the best way possible.